connor-ballinger/conr/README.md

 <!-- badges: end -->

 conr is a package to provide templates and convenience functions for work in health economics.
-It is my first package and will be buggy as fuck.
+It is my first package and will be bug-ridden.

 ## Templates